 I was horrified to see my Nonna‘s hand last week.
 It had a large, cracked scab on it that was not only causing her pain… it was growing mould on it!
-She had been putting salted water on it and dettol, but because it kept getting wet (one uses ones hands quite a lot!) and worse.
-It was now so infected to the point I was worried it would go deeper.
+She had been putting salted water on it and dettol, but because it kept getting wet (when she was washing and cleaning etc.!) and worsened.

 1. Dab the wound with a solution made from 1 cup of warm water and 1 teaspoon of salt, allow it to dry.